tc39/proposal-smart-pipelines/readme.md

   rather than “_Rule Name_ of … with arguments …” or “… Contains …”.

 ## Lexical grammar
-The smart pipe operator adds two new tokens to JavaScript: `|>` the binary pipe, and `#` the topic reference.
+The smart pipeline operator adds two new tokens to JavaScript: `|>` the binary pipe, and `#` the topic reference.
 [TODO: Link to spec lexical grammar.]

 The lexical rule for punctuator tokens would be modified so that these two